So you’ve achieved your veterinary nursing qualification and joined the RCVS register of veterinary nurses…now what?

 -

-Our Veterinary Nursing BSc (Top Up) programme, offers diploma and foundation degree level registered veterinary nurses the opportunity to top up their qualification to degree level.
+You could also consider completing the Veterinary Nursing BSc (Top Up) programme, which offers diploma and foundation degree level registered veterinary nurses the opportunity to top up their qualification to degree level.
 Studying at degree level offers a range of benefits, including exploring professional interests, developing skills in research and academic writing, and paving the way to further postgraduate training at masters or even PhD level.
 Discover more benefits of topping up your veterinary nursing qualification

 -